 The design was inspired from community discussion of the area’s rich history, as well as the diversity that is celebrated today.
 “This project is celebrating unity.
 It tells a story of how a diverse community, such as Johns Creek, came into being, where it’s at now, and where it has the potential to go,” says Massey.

 Overlapping geometric shapes symbolize the geography of Johns Creek’s community areas, while Kureshi’s signature letterforms represent the many languages spoken by the diverse ethnicity of Johns Creek residents, both past and present.
 Stand at a central point outside the east entrance, and the design takes the shape of both a heart and peace sign, illustrating the sense of unity described from the community.

-The Johns Creek Tunnel is conveniently located walking distance to both hotels in Johns Creek and connects business and leisure visitors to nearby restaurants and shops.
+The Johns Creek Tunnel is conveniently located walking distance to the Hampton Inn and Hilton Garden Inn hotels in Johns Creek and connects business and leisure visitors to nearby restaurants and shops.
 The east entrance of the tunnel is located near street address 11695 Medlock Bridge Rd.